 Do you ever feel like a stranger to the ways of conventional society?
-Does it seem like you are going in circles with your struggles and treatments?
+Does your life-long sensitivity to the world leave you cynical, depressed and your relationships compromised?
 Do you crave to find some freedom from the messages and habit behaviors of domestication?
 Do you want to step more deeply into the authentic and natural version of yourself?

 Welcome to Rewilding Nature Therapy: Personal and Relational Development in service to all of Life!
 Rewilding Nature Therapy outings are ideal for individuals: